 Our people are highly experienced and dedicated to celebrating, sharing and conserving the heritage of NSW.

-Heritage NSW is one of five Branches within the Community Engagement Group in the Department of Premier and Cabinet.
+Heritage NSW is part of the Community Engagement Group in the Department of Premier and Cabinet.
 We work closely with the community to know, value and care for our heritage and are responsible for delivering a range of functions relating to Aboriginal and non-Aboriginal cultural heritage.

-We are guided by the Aboriginal Cultural Heritage Advisory Council (ACHAC) and the Heritage Council of NSW, bodies appointed by the Minister for Heritage in NSW, to reflect a cross-section of community, government and conservation expertise.
+We are guided by the Aboriginal Cultural Heritage Advisory Council (ACHAC) and the Heritage Council of NSW, bodies appointed by the Minister, to reflect a cross-section of community, government and conservation expertise.

 Our work includes administering the Heritage Act 1977, supporting heritage owners in managing their heritage, working with Aboriginal communities on Aboriginal Places declarations, repatriations and site conservation, managing the State Heritage Register, promoting community awareness and value of heritage and administering heritage grants.

 - Working with communities to help them identify their important places and objects

 - Providing guidance on how to look after heritage items

 - Assess applications for changes to State heritage listed places under Heritage Council delegation

 - Supporting community heritage projects through funding and advice